kanootoko/digitalModel_problems/problemapi/README.md

 * **/api**: returns HAL description of API provided
 * **/api/problems/search** : takes parameters by query or inside the body as JSON.
 You can set _minDate_ and/or _maxDate_
-  in format `YYYY-MM-DD`, _status_, _firstCoord_ and _secondCoord_ in format `latitude,longitude`, _category_, _subcategory_, _limit_.
+    in format `YYYY-MM-DD`, _status_, _firstCoord_ and _secondCoord_ in format `latitude,longitude`, _category_, _subcategory_,
+    _municipality_, _region_, _limit_.
+At least one parameter must be set.
-  Returns list of problems descriptions, coordinates and statuses corresponding to request, limited by 100000 by default.
+  Returns a list of problems descriptions, coordinates and statuses corresponding to request, limited by 100000 by default.
     Also each of the entities has their link to get full information.
+* **/api/ranking/** : takes parameters by query or inside the body as JSON.
+You should set _firstCoord_ and _secondCoord_ in format
+    `latitude,longitude`.
+  Returns 4 ranking results: safety, physical comfort, feelings comfort and total rank of given territory based on problems
 * **/api/problems/:problemID** : returns single problem information.
 It should not be used by id as it is, link should come from
   /problems/search result list.
 * **/api/groups/:labelName** : returns list of unique values in given label and number of problems having those values.
   It is used to get statuses, categories and subcategories.

-Also with no parameters URIs {/, /api, /api/groups and /api/problems/search} will return HTML with a bit of description
+Also with no parameters URIs {/, /api/groups, /api/ranking and /api/problems/search} will return HTML with a bit of description

 ### Output format